Music in Me

 Cost

-Applications to be a mentee are now closed.
+Applications to be a participating teacher are now open.
+Please complete the application form to apply.

 - Principal approval is required to apply.